Jope Seniloli: Biography

 Joji Kotobalavu, a spokesman for Prime Minister Laisenia Qarase, rejected the criticism and said that the military had acted improperly by issuing a political statement.
 The senior officers should have notified the Home Affairs Ministry of their feelings privately, he said, adding that by publicly airing their opinions, the military was creating a climate of "uncertainty," leading people to wonder whether the government or the military was running the country.

 Ratu Seniloli's early release was coupled with his resignation from office.
 Although not stated, this was believed to be a condition of his release.
 A government spokesman said that Ratu Seniloli would receive a pension equivalent to 30 percent of his vice-presidential salary.

 By law, prisoners are not eligible for release until half their sentence has been served, but a special case was made for Seniloli due to the poor state of his health.
-He was released into "compulsory supervision," under which he is required to report daily to the police, and is not allowed to change his address or travel outside of Fiji without permission.
+He was released into "compulsory supervision," under which he was required to report daily to the police, and was not allowed to change his address or travel outside of Fiji without permission.

-Vice-President's constitutional role

-The Fijian Constitution assigns a purely ceremonial role to vice-president, with one important exception: he assumes the powers and duties of the presidency in the event of the President being unable to carry out his duties.
-With the 84-year-old president, Ratu Josefa Iloilo suffering from Parkinson's disease and requiring frequent visits to Australia for medical treatment, the resignation of the vice-president left Fiji with no one to take Iloilo's place should he become incapacitated, and the appointment of a successor was considered a priority.
-On 15 December 2004, the Great Council of Chiefs approved President Iloilo's choice of Ratu Joni Madraiwiwi as the new vice-president.
+The Fijian Constitution assigned a purely ceremonial role to vice-president, with one important exception: he assumeed the powers and duties of the presidency in the event of the President being unable to carry out his duties.
+With the 84-year-old president, Ratu Josefa Iloilo suffering from Parkinson's disease and requiring frequent visits to Australia for medical treatment, the resignation of the vice-president left Fiji with no one to take Iloilo's place should he had become incapacitated, and the appointment of a successor was considered a priority.
+On 15 December 2004, the Great Council of Chiefs approved President Iloilo's choice of Ratu Joni Madraiwiwi as the new vice-president of Fiji.